hideaki-ishibashi/stopping_LSE/README.md

     - check_threshold function calculates a value of each stopping criterion and determines if the threshold has fallen below a threshold.

 ## License
-The source code is licensed BSD 3-clause License, see LICENSE.
+The source code is licensed BSD-3-clause License, see LICENSE.